Madras HC stays by-poll notification to 5 TN Assembly seats over pending election petitions

 If a by-election is held and the court later declares the election petitioner to have been duly elected, it could result in two elected representatives claiming the same constituency, creating constitutional and legal complications.

-The vacancies arose after Chief Minister C Joseph Vijay, who had contested and won from two constituencies in the Assembly elections, vacated the Tiruchirappalli East seat.
+The vacancies arose after Chief Minister C Joseph Vijay, who had contested and won from two constituencies in the Assembly elections, vacated the Tiruchirappalli East seat, while retaining Perambur.

-MLAs MR Vijayabhaskar (Karur), C Vijayabhaskar (Viralimalai), Jayakumar (Perundurai) and Isakki Subbaiah (Ambasamudram) also resigned from their respective seats.
+MR Vijayabhaskar (Karur), C Vijayabhaskar (Viralimalai), Jayakumar (Perundurai) and Isakki Subbaiah (Ambasamudram), who had successfully contested as AIADMK candidates, resigned from the Assembly, leaving their respective constituencies vacant.

 Appearing for the Election Commission, counsel submitted that the Commission had not yet received the records relating to the election petitions and was therefore not in a position to state its stand before the court.